creativenucleus/bytejammer/README.md

 ## Runnning

+Make sure you place it in a folder of its own.
+It will create a subfolder to hold some temporary files.

 (Swap `bytejammer.exe` for `bytejammer` on Linux/Mac.
 You may need to make the file executable with some chmod magic)

 ### Jukebox Mode

 Default (no arguments) mode will launch into jukebox mode, playing random Bytejams from LCDZ.
 It can be provided with a JSON file playlist (from remote and local) or .zip file.

 Applications:
     - To project onto a wall at parties to preach the good TIC and Bytejam words.
     - To play at events like the recent Unesco one.
     - For DJ visuals.
     - Run by a server as a placeholder player for Bytejams.
     - For people to just enjoy in their own homes.
     - An ad-hoc retro-style kiosk/ad runner.
     - For a party to showcase all the entries in a competition.

 `bytejammer.exe` (default - Livecode DemoZoo ByteJam playlist)